 In Time and the Rani, the Doctor (Sylvester McCoy) is a “meddling presence.”
 He’s in danger of joining an “abysmal parade.”
 Someone else has “puerile opinions”.
 So, to master Pin ‘n’ Jane English, always spice up any given noun with an extravagant adjective.
 This way we get monstrous experiments, obscene murders, diabolical schemes, devious traps, painful conclusions, interfering maniacs and so on.

 Sometimes, they can form their own punchy sentence, like “A devastating force!”
 Or alternatively, combine a couple into one mega sentence, “Your past is littered with the mutilated results of your unethical experiments!” or my personal favourite “The bumbling fool’s ready made as a sacrificial lamb!”

 (Or when Tetrap 2IC Urak (Richard Gauntlett) says, “The mistress has profound insight, but I think she is mistaken to rely on any of your worthless race!”
 P&J like chatty monsters.
-Remember when the Vervoids used to stand around talking about how great they were?
-“We are doing splendidly!” was their opening line!
-Surprisingly articulate for a walking aubergine.)
+Remember when the Vervoids used to stand around talking about how splendid they were?
+Splendidly articulate for a walking aubergine.)